 Cons of Paying Rent via Credit Card

 High Credit Utilization – House rent is generally a high amount, which means your credit utilization ratio can increase a lot.
 Your credit score will be negatively affected when you utilize more than 30% of your card limit.
-In such cases, you will find it difficult to get loans or get approved for new credit cards in future.
+In such cases, you will find it difficult to get loans or get approved for new credit cards in the future.

 Missing Payments – You may try to make your rent payment with your credit card, but it may not succeed in some situations.
 It is possible that you have exceeded your allotted card limit or your credit card has expired.
 You will miss payments in this case and will have to look at other payment methods.

-High-Interest Rate – Credit cards charge a very high-interest rate on your outstanding dues.
+High-Interest Rate – Credit cards charge a very high interest rate on your outstanding dues.
 If you are unable to clear dues on time, a very high amount will be charged as interest, and you can fall into a vicious debt trap.

 Conclusion